thedataquarry/zola-blog/content/posts/intro-to-rayon/index.md

 ## Code

-The code for the Python and Rust implementations is [here](https://github.com/thedataquarry/rustinpieces/tree/main/src/parallelism).
+The code for the Python and Rust implementations is available [here](https://github.com/thedataquarry/rustinpieces/tree/main/src/parallelism).
 It's part of a larger project called [Rust in Pieces](https://github.com/thedataquarry/rustinpieces), in which I'm collaborating with [Paul Sanders](https://github.com/sanders41) to compare Python and Rust for data processing tasks.
 If you found this post interesting, consider giving the GitHub repo a star ⭐️ and follow along!